A Travel Guide to Sudan; Famous Places to Visit in Sudan

 The 7 Best Places to Visit in Sudan; Your Sudan Itinerary:

 The perfect overland Sudan itinerary, if coming from Egypt to Sudan would be the map below, flip it the other way if you’re coming from the South to the North.
 And if you’re flying into Sudan, then follow it the same, but remove Wadi Halfa.
 Easy!

 All in all Sudan is a cracking place to backpack, not the decaying war zone that the media portrays, with the nicest people in all of Africa (the world?!).
 You literally cannot look at someone’s food without them beckoning you over and offering you to join them and eat their food.
 If, and when, you get into a conversation for more than about 2 minutes with someone you’ll get an offer to go to their house and stay with them until you leave town – amazing place.
 The Sudanese people are delighted that you have made the effort to visit their country and they rejoice in the fact that you are seeing that their country is peaceful and friendly.

 In addition, they sell the most delicious desserts I have come across in the whole of Africa.
-They are pastry type sweets, dripped in honey and syrup, similar to baklava.
-It costs less than $3 USD per kg but be careful, in the 14 nights I spent in Sudan, I ate too much of this stuff on about 10 of them and was in a sugar-induced stupor for a couple of hours each evening! (well worth it tho :P)
+They are pastry-type sweets, dripping in honey and syrup, similar to baklava.
+It costs less than $3 USD per kg but be careful, in the 14 nights I spent in Sudan, I ate too much of this stuff on about 10 of them and was in a sugar-induced stupor for a couple of hours each evening.